-The hard truth about big, creative events is that they require an enormous amount of internal work and strategic planning to be a truly good investment (and not leave you wondering 6 months later why you spent ten thousand on the branded cupcakes handed out by a street team on rollerblades!).
+The hard truth about big, creative events is that they require an enormous amount of internal work and strategic planning to be a truly good investment.
+(Not leave you wondering six months later why you spent ten thousand dollars on the branded cupcakes handed out by a street team on rollerblades!)

 During the Event

-Congratulations!
-You’ve made it to event day, and now you have the most captive audience you’ll have all year long.
+Congratulations, you’ve made it to event day!
+Now you have the most captive audience you’ll have all year.
 Grab that opportunity by the lanyard and make good use of it!

-During your event, take the time to have one-on-one conversations with your customers, and even better, use the opportunity to secure a testimonial or other content assets you can use throughout the year.
+During your event, take the time to have one-on-one conversations with your customers.
+Even better, use the opportunity to secure a testimonial or other content assets you can use throughout the year.
 This is an enormous opportunity to learn from your customers and to increase their loyalty to your company.